Financial Aid FAQ

 - Financial Aid award letters will be mailed home and an electronic copy will be available on your application portal.

 Contact the Financial Aid Office with any questions you may have.
-We can be reached by e-mail or phone at 330-263-2317.
 We also invite students and families to visit us on campus in Pearl House.